Old Order Mennonite: Names

 Old Order Mennonites who do not use automobiles are either referred to as "horse and buggy Mennonites" or "team Mennonites" (the word for them in Pennsylvania German is Fuhremennischte).
 Sometimes the term "Old Order Mennonites" is restricted to groups that do not use cars.
 "Automobile" Old Order Mennonites refer to those who split from horse-and-buggy Old Order groups.
 It is common to name groups after a bishop, in most cases the leading bishop during the time of division.

+Plautdietsch-speaking Russian Mennonites, particularly those termed Old Colony Mennonites, are considered Old Order Mennonites, though their origins are from Chortitza Colony.
+A number of Old Order Mennonites from North America travel to Mexico to support the Old Colony Mennonite parochial schools there, serving as teachers.

 History

 19th century

 In the second half of the 19th century, the Old Order Movement emerged among Anabaptists of South German and Swiss origin in North America who spoke mostly Pennsylvania German (also known as Pennsylvania Dutch).
 Most "Old Order" Mennonites emerged through divisions from the main body of Mennonites between 1872 and 1901 in four regions of North America: Indiana in 1872, Ontario in 1889, Pennsylvania in 1893 and Virginia in 1901.

 Conflicts over the introduction of such modern practices as Sunday Schools, revival meetings, and English-language preaching drove the formation of Old Order Mennonite churches.
 At that time controversies over the use of modern technologies did not yet play a role in these divisions.

 The modernizing trends that changed the form of religious practice were pushed among the Mennonites especially by two men: John F. Funk and John S. Coffman.
 The traditionally minded people left the old conferences to form new ones, but not the modernizers.

 The Stauffer Mennonites had already split away in 1845 over several issues, favoring a stricter church practice.
 Today they, and groups that split from them, are the most traditional Old Order Mennonite groups concerning technologies and dress.

 The Reformed Mennonites, formed in 1812, are a special group that does not totally fit into the "Old Order" group but that has best retained some old traditions, e. g. they wear the most traditional form of plain dress among all Mennonites.
 Concerns that led to the formation of the new group were "the worldly drift of the church" and "degeneration".